jmix-framework/jmix-bookstore-2/README.md

 Note that the Bookstore project must be based on exactly the same Jmix version as the commercial add-ons sample project.

+### Performance Testing

+See [PERFORMANCE_TESTING](performance_testing/PERFORMANCE_TESTING.md) for the description of performance tests executed for this application.
+The document includes the required configuration, information about infrastructure, tooling and test scenario.
+The test results demonstrate the behavior of the application with 1000 concurrent users.

 ## Application Overview

 Jmix Bookstore is a retail bookstore, that ships books to customers.
 The single distribution channel is phone.
 Customers call in and can order books directly from the phone, without any need to use a computer.
 They simply speak to a person that takes their orders and makes sure the correct book lands at their doorsteps.